One-line summary

 "details_map": {

-"Summary": "Starting February 2026, Microsoft Authenticator will detect jailbroken/rooted devices on iOS and Android, blocking and eventually wiping Entra credentials on such devices in a phased rollout through April 2026.
-This security feature is automatic, affects only compromised devices, and requires no admin configuration."
+"Summary": "Starting late February 2026, Microsoft Authenticator will detect jailbroken/rooted devices on iOS and Android, blocking Entra credentials on such devices through phased warnings, blocking, and credential wiping.
+This security feature is automatic with no opt-out.
+Users on non-jailbroken/rooted devices are unaffected.
+Notify users and helpdesk accordingly."

 },